Iceland boreal birch forests and alpine tundra: Climate

 Because the Gulf Stream has a moderating effect, portions of Iceland have an Oceanic climate (subpolar variety) (Köppen climate classification: Cfc).
 But most of the ecoregion is Tundra climate (Köppen climate classification: ET), a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).
 Precipitation is lowest in the north, as little as 500 mm/year, and highest in the south with up to 3,500 mm/year in places.

 Flora and fauna

 Continuous vegetation covers approximately 25% of the island, 16,000 km^{2} of which is dryland vegetation and 10,000 km^{2} of wetlands.
 About 1,360 km^{2} is employed in crop agriculture, and about 1,250 km2 of the original white birch (Betula pubescens) forest remains.
 Another 60,000 km2 is sparsely or very sparsely covered in vegetation.
 Most of the birch is shrub-like and under 2 meters tall.
 About 2% of the forest features trees 8-12 meters tall, mostly in valleys in the north, east and south.
-Besides birch, there are some stands of rowan (Sorbus aucuparia) and tea-leaved willow (Salix phylicifolia).
+Besides birch, there are some stands of rowan (Sorbus aucuparia) and tea-leaved willow (Salix phylicifolia).Reforestation projects began in about 1900. with the largest forest in Iceland, named Hallormstaðaskógar, started in 1908.